gVguy/vue-follow-tooltip/README.md

 ### Styling guidelines

 -  There are no default styles, however, if you specify `top`, `left`, `opacity` & `position` they will have no effect
--  Dont use `transition: all ..`, it will mess with how the tooltip follows the cursor
+-  Don't use `transition: all ..`, it will mess with how the tooltip follows the cursor

 ## License